jdblack/sotd/README.md

 the following commands to the bot to control song of the day for your channel

-### General commands
+### Bot commands
 -------------------

-- `hi` or `hello`
-Check if the bot ia answering
-- `channels`
-List the channels that the Bot is in

-### Song Management commands

-- `add #channel URL An optional user explanation for why they contributed this song` add ads a new song to the playlist for the given channel.
-The song will also be used as backfill for channels that have empty playlists
-- `add! #channel URL Song description` - Add a song to the playlist even if the song has previously been added to sotd
-- `song rm URL` [TODO] Completely remove a song from SOTDbot.
-Intended for those NSFW moments

-### Playlist Commands
+This bot only listens for private messaages.

+*add CHANNEL URL [Song description]* Add a song to a play with optional description

+*delete URL* Delete song matching URL

-- `playlist list` List out all of the channel playlists
+*playlists* List all running playlists

+*load CHANNEL URL* Import a json playlist from an URL.
+Imports will be credited to the importer

+*stop CHANNEL* Tell SOTD to remove a playlist for a channel.
+The songs will be saved for backfill, but the playlist will be gone, gone, gone

-- `playlist show CHANNEL_NAME` Show the playlist
+*show CHANNEL* Show the playlist for a given channel

-- `playlist delete CHANNEL_NAME` [TODO] tell the bot to delete a channel playlist and leave the channel.
-- `playlist cron CHANNEL_NAME  new crontab [TODO] Set a new schedule for the specified playlist.
-See Cron below for more information
+*hello* Say hello

 ## Crontab

 Each channel can be scheduled independently of one another.
-The pattern is a stanadrd cron format (https://en.wikipedia.org/wiki/Cron) with numeric fields for Minute, Hour, Day of Month, Month and Day of week
+The pattern is a stanadrd cron format (https://en.wikipedia.org/wiki/Cron) with numeric fields for Minute, Hour, Day of Month, Month and Day of week (numeric, sunday being 0)

 ` 00 22 * * 1-5 ` - Play a song at 22:00 UTC (3PM PDT) Mon-Fri  to celebrate the deployment window